TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/ContentBlockRegistration.md

 So the goal of this draft is to provide an easy and reliable way to register content blocks.

-A content block is defined as a small chunk of informatation, which is connected to a view, which is then rendered in the TYPO3 frontend.
+A content block is defined as a small chunk of information, which is connected to a view, which is then rendered in the TYPO3 frontend.

-Additionally this we hope to encourage people to start making custom content elements by providing a clean and easy to understand way.
+Additionally we hope to encourage people to start making custom content elements by providing a clean and easy to understand way.
 This might open TYPO3 to new users and target groups.

 ## The idea